 SLMC First to Meet Electronic Health Records Milestone

-South Lincoln Medical Center reached an important milestone recently for using electronic health record (EHR) technology under the Medicare EHR Incentive Program.
+South Lincoln Medical Center reached a significant milestone recently for using electronic health record (EHR) technology under the Medicare EHR Incentive Program.

-SLMC is the first hospital in Wyoming and one of the first Critical Access Hospitals (CAH) in the nation to complete a 90-day period of demonstrating EHR "meaningful use" as defined by the Centers for Medicare/Medicaid Services (CMS).
+SLMC is the first hospital in Wyoming and one of the first Critical Access Hospitals (CAH) in the nation to complete 90 days of demonstrating EHR "meaningful use" as defined by the Centers for Medicare/Medicaid Services (CMS).

 A CAH is defined by CMS as a rural hospital located at least 35 miles from any other hospital and maintains no more than 25 inpatient beds.
 South Lincoln Medical Center is a 16-bed facility that has been serving the area since 1961.

 Having reached this mark, South Lincoln will attest to CMS that the hospital qualifies for a federal incentive payment from Medicare.
 The Medicare EHR Incentive Program is a CMS effort designed to encourage the adoption and use of electronic health records.
 The Wyoming Department of Health is developing a Medicaid EHR Incentive Program, which is also likely to provide incentive payments to SLMC later this year.